braydenanderson2014/C-Arduino-Libraries/lib/SimpleVector/README.md

 ### Version 1.0.6: [CURRENT-RELEASE]
 * Added Support for Range Based For loops
 * Added Support for Adding Elements during Construction.
+* Added BulkAdd Function() to add multiple elements at once.